Some 98 percent of Germans know the

 BIG-BOBBY-CAR.
 The famous ride-on cars

-roll off the production line in the town of
+roll off the production line in the market town

 These have been joined by numerous variations of the classic, as well

 as tractors, bikes and other vehicles.
 BIG stands for innovation, design and a safe way to have fun playing, made in Germany.